 "It opens your mind up to everything you can do with it," Paulsen said.
 "I'd really like to take this technology off the pedestal and say, 'This is a normal manufacturing process,' just like anything else."

 Copyrights and 3D printing

 As 3D printers proliferate, the means of easily reproducing protected intellectual property does as well.
-Roy Kaufman, managing director of new ventures at Copyright Clearance Center, is a copyright and patents attorney by training, and he warned that the manufacturing industry could be approaching its "Napster moment."
+Roy Kaufman, managing director of business development and government relations at Copyright Clearance Center, is a copyright and patents attorney by training, and he warned that the manufacturing industry could be approaching its "Napster moment."
 By that, he meant the experience of the entertainment industry when music and movies could be quickly reproduced and pirated on the internet.

 "I think we're going to see, as we see with almost every technology, two things happen: Things get cheaper, and they get better," Kaufman said.
 "As the quality of the printers gets better, the available materials to print get better, and as costs come down, you get to that moment — 'the Napster moment.'
 [That's] when the means of reproduction are now so diffuse, the ability to reproduce at a low cost had been so spread out, that you can no longer really enforce your rights entirely effectively with existing IP [intellectual property] laws."

-That moment could be coming as quickly as in three years, he said, or it might not come at all.
-However, the mere fact that 3D printers have become so widespread makes it a plausible scenario that requires appropriate strategic planning, he said.
+That moment could be coming quickly, Kaufman said, or it might not come at all.
+However, the mere fact that 3D printers are becoming more widespread makes it a plausible scenario that requires appropriate strategic planning.
 Kaufman suggested insulating your company by guaranteeing your supply chain and the quality of product that goes along with it.

 Within these major developments, there also lies opportunity.
 3D printing will allow manufacturers to license the rights to their designs, which could be made downloadable to the licensee to 3D print.
 The technology could also bring production levels more in line with demand, thereby saving on production, shipment and storage costs.